Laura Madigan: Life

 In the summer of 1879 the family ran its own small circus in Finland, and now the couple's daughter, Elvira, performed as a tight-rope dancer.
 During the 1880s Elvira became known in the European circus scene, and the family toured around Europe with Elvira and Laura Madigan's foster child Gisela Brož.

 In 1887 the family started its second circus, this time in Denmark.
 From October of that year the tour continued to Sweden.
 In January 1888, the circus visited Kristianstad.
 There Sixten Sparre came to see the performance.
-He became infatuated with Elvira and the two started sending letters to each other.
-In May 1889 Sparre managed to persuade Elvira to leave her family and the circus to live with him instead.
-After just two months Sparre murdered Elvira and committed suicide.
+He became infatuated with Elvira Madigan and the two started sending letters to each other.
+In May 1889, Sparre managed to persuade Elvira Madigan to leave her family and the circus to live with him instead.
+After just two months Sparre murdered Elvira Madigan and committed suicide.

 When the circus visited Gävle in August 1897, fire broke out in the building were the Madigan family was staying over night.
 The family managed to save themselves and get out of the building but John, who was badly burned all over his body, died two days later.
 He was buried in Gävle.
 Madigan later had the gravestone (but not the casket) moved to their family plot in Lund.
 She ran the circus for a few more years on her own, but in 1902 she sold it to a man named Henning Orlando, and it was renamed Cirkus Orlando.

 Laura Madigan then resided in Limhamn, Sweden where she lived until her death in 1918.
-She is buried in Sankt Peters Klosters kyrka in Lund.
+She is buried in St. Peter's Priory in Lund.